Skip to content

 • Selected Fields: Average and maximum values of the usage field

-• Time Range: Last 1 hour, aggregated by 5 minutes
+• Time Range: Past 1 hour, aggregated by 5 minutes

-• Filter Conditions: Hostnames starting with web and CPU usage greater than 50%
+• Filter Conditions: Hostname starts with 'web' and CPU usage is greater than 50%

 • Group Filtering: Average CPU usage greater than 60%

-• Sorting: Sorted by time in descending order, up to 100 rows per group
+• Sorting: Sort by time descending, up to 100 entries per group

-• Inter-Group Sorting: Sorted by average usage in descending order, up to 10 groups
+• Inter-group Sorting: Sort by average usage descending, up to 10 groups

 Namespace (namespace)